jraska/Dagger-Codelab/README.md

 ```
 EventAnalytics cannot be provided without an @Provides-annotated method
 ```
-From Dagger perspective it looks now like this:
+From Dagger's perspective it looks now like this:

 <img width="559" alt="Screenshot 2020-03-30 at 19 49 27" src="https://user-images.githubusercontent.com/6277721/77944639-94dc3180-72bf-11ea-9536-e9742739a61c.png">

-Even if `LibraryEventAnalytics` implements `EventAnalytics` interface, we need to explicitly tell Dagger to use `LibraryEventAnalytics` in case someone requests `EventAnalytics` interface instance.
+Even if `LibraryEventAnalytics` implements `EventAnalytics` interface, we need to explicitly tell Dagger to use `LibraryEventAnalytics` in case someone requests `EventAnalytics`  instance.
 One option how to do it is:
 ```
 @Provides  // AnalyticsModule.kt
 fun provideEventAnalytics(implementation: LibraryEventAnalytics): EventAnalytics {